 7. Align skill development with what is needed for the new role.

 If you’re a progressive company that hires for fit over skills, great!
-But make sure you include skills development (and goals!) in the onboarding program.
+But make sure you include skills development (and goals) in your employee onboarding program.
 It’s not fair to ask a “not-yet-skilled” worker to hit the same goals as someone who’s skilled but still new.
 Consider incorporating an LMS or knowledge base in your onboarding platform and process.